A Reduction of Input/Output Logics to SAT: Reductions to SAT

+Credulous and skeptical output are simply simulated by letting $\mathcal{A}$ be set union resp. set intersection, and $\mathcal{S}$ the identity function.

-There exist a generalization of constrained I/O logics where preference orderings ${\succeq} \subseteq N \times N$ (transitive-reflexive relations) between conditional norms are employed for generating a family of \emph{preferred} (wrt.\ $\succeq$) maximal subsets of $N$ (so-called \emph{prefFamilies}) and respective output families~\citep{DBLP:journals/ail/Parent11}.
-The definition of preferred output $\prefout$ is then given by $\prefout^{C}_\star(N,A) := \star\out(M,A)$ where $\star \in \{\cup,\cap\}$ and $M \in \mathit{prefFamily}(N,A,C)$, i.e., the $M$ are the $\succeq^*$-maximal elements of $\mathit{maxFamily}(N,A,C)$ for some lifting $\succeq^*$ of $\succeq$ to sets of norms.
-Although not discussed in detail here, preferences can easily be built on top of the SAT encoding framework for constrained I/O logic reasoning presented above with minimal changes.
-In fact this has been implemented in \rio, see below for details.
+There exist a notable generalization of constrained I/O logics where preference orderings ${\succeq} \subseteq N \times N$ (transitive-reflexive relations) between conditional norms are employed for generating a family of \emph{preferred} (wrt.\ $\succeq$) maximal subsets of $N$ and respective output families~\citep{DBLP:journals/ail/Parent11}.